- Abstraction

 Why Dependencies Matter

-Good dependency structure helps teams scale their work.
-It allows developers to replace pieces of a system without breaking everything else.
+A good dependency structure helps teams scale their work.
+It allows you to replace pieces of a system without breaking everything else.
 It also keeps code predictable, modular, and easier to reason about.

 How Dependencies Work